naveensrinivasan/release-dir-list/SECURITY_ATTESTATION_REPORT.md

 ### 1. Compliance and Audit

-When auditors show up, you can actually prove:
+Audit evidence includes:
-- Yeah, we scanned it before deploying
+- Cryptographic proof of pre-deployment scanning
-- We used real industry-standard tools
+- Use of industry-standard security tools
-- The results are cryptographically verifiable (not just screenshots)
+- Verifiable results (not documentation or screenshots)
-- There's a complete trail in public logs
+- Complete trail in public transparency logs

 ### 2. Supply Chain Security